TomElRumi/COVID-19-Social-Monitoring/src/site/getstarted.md

 ---
 title: Get Started
 layout: layouts/base.njk
-subtitle: COVID-19 Social Monitoring Toolkit
+subtitle: Setting up a Monitoring Operation
 ---

-## Setting up a Monitoring Operation

 You can find valuable content on social platforms in two main ways: